6 of Warren Buffet’s Best Tips for Having Long-Term Business Success

 4. Emulate and surround yourself with the best people

 We all have people we admire and so does Warren Buffet.
-According to him, you should emulate and surround yourself with people who not only have the kind of business success you strive for, but also personality and character traits you admire.
+According to him, you should emulate and surround yourself with people who not only have the kind of business success you strive for, but also the personality and character traits you admire.
 In his words, “Hang out with people better than you.
 Pick people whose behavior is somewhat better than yours and you’ll drift in that direction.”

 5. Logical employee incentives